joma74/acc-natours/docs/TestcafeScreenshot.md

 _4.6_ I would see both behaviours as options in the screenshot API.

-## 5 Screenshot API For Fullscreen And Element
+## 5 Screenshot API For Fullscreen

 _5.1_ Here i propose screenshot facilities that screenshots the full page or a selected element, so to screenshot not only what is displayed in the actual browser window's viewport.